Offshore oil platform workers after OEUK medical in Bristol

 Non-standard certificates incur additional fees.

-Dr Greg Palka has been an OEUK-registered examiner (OEUK PIN 2014/1994) for over 10 years.
-He has worked in Aberdeen, doing OGUK offshore medicals, and supporting other doctors and offshore medics as a remote ‘topside’doctor.
+He has worked in Aberdeen, undertaking OGUK offshore medicals, and supporting other doctors and offshore medics as a remote ‘topside’ doctor.

-- Below 140/90 mmHg: standard 2-year certificate
+• Below 140/90 mmHg: standard 2-year certificate

-- Above 180/120 mmHg: deferred certificate and GP or A&E referral.
+• Above 180/120 mmHg: deferred certificate and GP or A&E referral.

-- Controlled with diet / tablets: Usually acceptable, with evidence of good control and no complications.
+• Controlled with diet/tablets: Usually acceptable, with evidence of good control and no complications.

-- Controlled with insulin: If well controlled, you will require a Conditional (restricted) Certificate and Operator’s Medical Advisor authorisation.
+• Controlled with insulin: If well controlled, you will require a Conditional (restricted) Certificate and Operator’s Medical Advisor authorisation.

 If you have a condition that makes offshore work unsafe (such as severe mental health, heart or lung problem), we will issue a Certificate of Unfitness.